Terms & Conditions

 - the results obtained from the processing of Your Content by the Services, where the results depend upon the accuracy of Your Content.

-8.2 You consent to the use and sharing (including across national borders) of Your Content for any legitimate purpose relating to our delivery of the Services to you.
-We may disclose Your Content on the Services to the extent required to do so by applicable laws, legal process, professional standards and obligations or regulatory authority.
+8.2 You consent to the use and sharing (including across national borders) of Your Content for any legitimate purpose relating to our delivery of the Services and Support Services to you.
+We may disclose Your Content on the Services to the extent required to do so by applicable laws, legal process, professional standards, and obligations, regulatory authority, or disciplinary body.

-8.3 You warrant that our or any Assisting Party’s use of any of Your Content in the course of delivering the Services will not infringe the property rights, Intellectual Property Rights or privacy rights of any third party.
+8.3 You warrant that our or any Assisting Party’s use of any of Your Content and Your Applications while delivering the Services and Support Services will not infringe the rights, including Intellectual Property Rights, privacy rights or any other proprietary rights of any third party.

-9.2 Where you purchase the Services directly from us:
+9.2 Where you purchase the Services and any Support Services directly from us:

-- any underpayment of the Fees, whether revealed by an audit or verification process, any self-reporting by you, or otherwise, must be made good within 30 days of receipt of an invoice from us in relation to that underpayment;
+- any underpayment of the Fees, whether revealed by an audit or verification process, any self-reporting by you, or otherwise, must be paid by you within 30 days of receipt of an invoice from us in relation to that underpayment;

 - the Subscription Fees will be charged by us on a per user basis and will be increased for any additional Full Authorised Users or Limited Authorised Users;

-- the Fees are specified in our pricing document available on our website www.wiise.com .
-The Fees are subject to change.
-We will provide 60 days’ notice prior to any Fee change.
+- the Fees are subject to change.
+Unless otherwise set out in the Sales Order, we will provide 60 days’ notice prior to any Fee change.
 Where you do not agree to those changes, you may terminate this Agreement in accordance with clause 13.4; and

 10. Handling Information